vje013/memorizz/README.md

 ## Overview

-MemoRizz is an advanced memory management framework designed for AI agents, enabling persistent, context-aware, and semantically searchable information storage.
-It seamlessly integrates MongoDB with vector embedding capabilities, empowering agents with sophisticated cognitive functions such as conversation history tracking, tool usage management, and consistent persona maintenance.
+**MemoRizz is a memory management framework for AI agents designed to create memory-augmented agents with explicit memory type allocation based on application mode.**

+The framework enables developers to build context-aware agents capable of sophisticated information retrieval and storage.

-MemoRizz provides flexible single and multi-agent frameworks that enable you to instantiate memory-augmented agents with specifically allocated memory types tailored to your application requirements.
+MemoRizz provides flexible single and multi-agent architectures that allow you to instantiate agents with specifically allocated memory types—whether episodic, semantic, procedural, or working memory—tailored to your application's operational requirements.

 **Why MemoRizz?**
 - 🧠 **Persistent Memory**: Your AI agents remember conversations across sessions